ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Test Passing Criteria: The test passes if,

 * The Transaction Originator, Transaction Sender, or Developer can access the Transaction Fee and its components on the L2 after a Direct Transaction has been processed.
-* The Transaction Fee and its components displayed on the L2 match or are less than the Transaction Fee and its components displayed to them before submitting the Direct Transaction.
+* The Transaction Fee and its components displayed on the L2 match or are less than the Transaction Fee and its components displayed to the Transaction Originator, Transaction Sender, or Developer before submitting the Direct Transaction.
 * The Transaction Fee and its components displayed on the L2 match or are less than the Transaction Fee and its components charged to the Transaction Sender's account.